p-lambda/wilds/README.md

 Most `eval` methods take in predicted labels for `all_y_pred` by default, but the default inputs vary across datasets and are documented in the `eval` docstrings of the corresponding dataset class.

 ## Using the example scripts
 In `examples/`, we provide a set of scripts that can be used to train models on the WILDS datasets.
-The scripts are configured to default to the models and hyperparameters from the papers.
-Baseline results can thus be easily replicated with commands like:

 ```bash
 python examples/run_expt.py --dataset iwildcam --algorithm ERM --root_dir data
 python examples/run_expt.py --dataset civilcomments --algorithm groupDRO --root_dir data
 python examples/run_expt.py --dataset fmow --algorithm DANN --unlabeled_split test_unlabeled --root_dir data
 ```

+The scripts are configured to use the default models and reasonable hyperparameters.
+For exact hyperparameter settings used in our papers, please see [our CodaLab executable paper](https://wilds.stanford.edu/codalab).

 ### Downloading and training on the WILDS datasets
 The first time you run these scripts, you might need to download the datasets.
 You can do so with the `--download` argument, for example: